Updated: Jun 8, 2019

 Four reasons why Mister Rogers endures

 Rogers got into television because he hated it.
-He didn’t think that the medium was being used very well and wanted to improve it.
+He didn’t think that the medium was being used very well and wanted to offer improvements.

 He said, “I’m very concerned that our society is much more interested in information than wonder…in noise rather than silence.”